robin-anon/ra_libs/README.md

 ## Installation

-Install by downloading and moving the customlibs folder to your project directory.
+Install by downloading and copying the customlibs folder to your project directory.

 # Design Decisions